janaka/osobisty-search/indexer/README.md

 Note1: get the bearer by hitting the Auth0 endpoint.
 Grab from the curl command app from the console.
 In production we'll do this dynamically but locally we don't want the secret leaking.

 Note2: remember we don't hit Typesense directly anymore in prod, rather via the proxy.
 So stick to the same in local dev.

+Note3: self-signed certs don't work with Node.
+So locally we cannot hit Typesense via the API.
 ## Build and run

 - build `yarn build`